 Don’t Smoke in Bed, Holly Cole Trio – lovely Canada Day memory of an amazing free concert at the Astrolabe in Ottawa.
 Felt like Holly was singing to me personally, especially during ‘Cry if You Want To’, which is a staple when myself or anyone I care about is having a bad day.

-Music has the power to not just uplift your spirits, but to simply match your mood and energy on any given day.
-Looking forward to what the next 48 years brings in the way of new artists and albums from around the world!
+Music has the power to not just uplift your spirits but to simply match your mood and energy on any given day.
+From personal growth to just a good ol’ tune, I am looking forward to what the next 48 years brings in the way of new artists and albums from around the world!